-LASERS had just under \$12.5 billion under management as of June 30, 2022.
+LASERS had just under \$13.3 billion under management as of June 30, 2023.
 This is an increase of \$3.5 billion over the last decade, illustrating the prudent management of the plan.

 The Investment Program continuously maintains its commitment to a broadly diversified portfolio and achieving its actuarial rate of return with the least possible risk.
 LASERS allocation includes equities, fixed income, and alternative investments, which consists of private markets and absolute return strategies.
-We made extensive asset allocation changes in October 2020 following the dynamically changed investment market post COVID-19.
-Our most recent asset allocation changes were minor tweaks, which included reducing the Emerging Market Debt allocation, eliminating the Cash allocation, and adding to Private Markets.
-Full implementation of the allocation remains underway.
+Following extensive asset allocation changes made in October 2020, the last few years have been adjusted with minor modifications.
+The most recent allocation, adopted in March 2023, shifted overall Equity weights, resulting in a slight decrease, with an increase in Private Markets.
+Full implementation is nearly complete.